vmaiol/aidl-final-project/README.md

 A more detailed introduction to the project, including its purpose and goals.

 ## Introduction and motivation

 A list of the technologies used in the project, including programming languages, frameworks, libraries, and tools.

 ## Proposal

 A list of the key features of the project, along with any relevant screenshots or examples.

 ## Hypothesis

-Step-by-step instructions for installing the project, including any necessary dependencies.

 ## Dataset
 ### Datasets used
 ### Data preprocessing
 ### Later transformations and updates

 Instructions for how to use the project, including any command-line options or other configuration settings.

 ## Working environment
 ### Github